fbpx

 • having some radio or TV sketches broadcast

-Some people go straight into TV script-writing but most start small and work their way up.
+Some people go straight into TV script writing but most start small and work their way up.

-Script-writing classes will not only provide tools and ideas for writing dramas, but also deadlines for writing the next section of your script and useful feedback as you develop it.
+Classes will not only provide tools and ideas for writing dramas, but also deadlines for writing the next section of your script and useful feedback as you develop it.

 You should also read up on the subject.
 Again, there are several books on both creative writing generally and on TV script-writing.
 Good books on script writing include: